FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To facilitate counselling and guidance for prospective students and ensure an inclusive, transparent and merit-based admission process.
+To facilitate counselling and guidance for prospective students while ensuring an inclusive, transparent, and merit-based admission process in line with institutional and regulatory norms.

 Functions:

-- Formulates and executes the admission criteria in filling the seats according to intake capacity.
+• Formulates and implements admission criteria, filling seats as per sanctioned intake capacity.

-- Conducts outreach programmes to inform prospective students about the institution and its admission processes.
+• Organizes outreach programmes to create awareness among prospective students about the institution and its admission procedures.

-- Collects feedback from stakeholders (students, faculty, parents and management) to continuously improve the admission process.
+• Collects and reviews feedback from stakeholders (students, parents, faculty, and management) to improve the admission process continuously.

 7. LIBRARY ADVISORY COMMITTEE